openpracticelibrary/openpracticelibrary/src/pages/practice/docs-as-code.md

   Tools and processes will need to be adapted for your project (and then adapted again for the project after that).

   Docs As Code image copyright Anne Gentle.
-Released under and MIT license.
+Released under an MIT license.
 whyDo: >
   1. Deliver valuable documentation faster with higher quality (multiple voices, collaboration)